jtsextonMITRE/nccoe-tls-visibility/source/G_RiskCompliance.rst

 - The TLS 1.2 visibility mechanisms that are based on RSA private key sharing allow middleboxes to masquerade as servers.
-The TLS 1.3 mechanisms prevent this because you don't need to share the signature private key to gain visibility.
+The TLS 1.3 mechanisms prevent this because it is unnecessary to share the signature private key to gain visibility.

 Risk
 ----

-TLS 1.3 significantly reduces risks associated with TLS 1.2.
-Its approach to achieving forward secrecy creates a risk to systems and enterprises whose IT security teams need visibility into traffic exchanges.
+TLS 1.3 offers improved performance and efficiency and more robust security than TLS 1.2.
+TLS 1.3's more robust security includes mandating forward secrecy resulting in a capability gap for enterprises whose IT security teams have been able to meet requirements for visibility into TLS 1.2 network traffic.
 From a cryptographic point of view, enterprises implementing TLS 1.3 might effectively mandate reliance on endpoint solutions to achieve their operational security requirements.
 However, this can be impractical for many enterprises.

-For instance, if an enterprise relied entirely upon endpoint security—without any visibility by middleboxes—they would need the items listed below.
-This would require time and resources and could potentially impact the migration to TLS 1.3.
+For instance, if an enterprise relied entirely upon endpoint security—without any visibility by middleboxes—steps would need to be taken that require time and resources that could potentially impact an enterprise's migration to TLS 1.3.

 A frequent first step taken by a sophisticated attacker on a target is to modify, disable, or evade endpoint security tools.
 This is an